 Mammography is an X-ray procedure that uses extremely low does radiation to produce an image of the breast.
 Mammography is primarily used for the early detection of Cancer and other abnormalities of the breast.
 The Mammogram is performed in a pleasant private area within the hospital to provide patients with a comfortable and relaxing atmosphere.
 Mammography patients will have the opportunity to view a breast self-exam film produced by the American Cancer Society.
 In addition, patients are taught breast self-exam through the use of a Milex Silicone Breast Model and they are provided with an information booklet for future reference.
 Appointments may be scheduled through the radiology department.
 The Mammography Department is accredited by the American College

-Computed Tomography utilizes an Emotion 6 slice CT Scanner.
+Computed Tomography utilizes a Siemens low-dose, 64 slice CT scanner.
 The scanner combines the most advanced technology in electronics and computer science to produce an X-ray image of a thin cross sectional slice of the body.
 CT scanning allows radiologists and physicians to see inside the human body to more accurately diagnose a patient’s condition.
-The CT scan is a safe, fast and painless procedure which eliminates the need for some exploratory surgery and is recognized as one of the most important contributions to medicine in this century due to its diagnostic precision and accuracy.
+The CT scan is a safe, fast, and painless procedure which eliminates the need for some exploratory surgery and is recognized as one of the most important contributions to medicine in this century due to its diagnostic precision and accuracy.

 Nuclear Medicine involves the use of radioactive materials to help diagnose and treat a wide variety of diseases and disorders.
 The patient is given a radio pharmaceutical which travels through the body, giving off gamma rays (invisible radiation).
 The nuclear medicine camera detects the gamma rays and creates pictures of the part of the body being studied.